-Fostering is a way of providing stable family life for children and young people who are unable to live with their parents.
-This allows them the chance to thrive in a safe, secure, loving and caring home environment.
-Fostering is challenging but rewarding and takes time, patience and commitment.
+Fostering is a way of providing a stable family life for children and young people, who are unable to live with their parents at a point in time.
+This allows children the chance to thrive in a safe, secure, loving and caring home environment with foster carers.

 Steps to become a foster carer

 The process of becoming a foster carer is summarised below.
 You will receive full support at all stages and help with anything you are unsure of.

 Call us, complete an online enquiry form or arrange a call back

 Sunbeam will contact you for an initial discussion and arrange for an enquiry form to be completed over the phone or online.
 If the enquiry is positive a worker will call you to book an appointment to come out and see you if you wish to proceed further with your enquiry.

 A worker from Sunbeam will visit to discuss fostering with you further, to gather some background information about you and your family and to check you have appropriate bedroom space in your home and discuss any other Health & Safety related issues.
 At this point, you will be asked to provide photocopies of ID and some other documents and to sign a Disclosure & Barring Service (DBS) check consent form.
 If the visit is positive application form can be completed following the home visit or alternatively this can be completed later and send to us by post.